 The down side of the ethnicity estimates is that it’s, at the moment, an imprecise science.
 This problem is compounded when people take their ethnicity estimates too literally.

 Back in 2015 I wrote about my own ethnicity results.
 Since then there have been a number of changes the DNA testing market, specifically:

 - My Heritage (https://www.myheritage.com/) have launched a DNA test that includes an ethnicity estimate.
 Details of their test are here.

 - LivingDNA (https://www.LivingDNA.com) have launched as a company.
-Their single test covers ethnicity testing, Mitochondrial DNA testing and (if your a bloke) yDNA testing.
+Their single test covers ethnicity testing, Mitochondrial DNA testing and (if you’re a bloke) yDNA testing.
 Details of their test are here.

 - FamilyTreeDNA (https://www.familytreeDNA.com) have updated their ethnicity estimates (referred to as My Origins).
 Details of the update are here.

 What do I want to cover ?